-Visiting Kiribati?
-You have found my personal notes and travel tips, such as the best time to visit Kiribati and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Kiribati and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Kiribati is an independent republic comprised of 33 islands (21 inhabited) in the central Pacific Ocean.
 If you think of a point between Hawaii and Australia you are in the correct ballpark.
 It has not changed much from how it has been for many years.